Yes, it is true. At long last you have stumbled upon the...

 "In the winter the trees are bereft of leaves, but they are not bare when they have their snowliage.

-I recently drove out to Niagara Falls with my wife and daughter.
+On January 2, I drove out to Niagara Falls with my wife and daughter, to celebrate my wife's birthday.
 It was one of those Beat-style adventures, i.e. get in the car and go...See what you came for and drive back.
 The falls were spectacular, especially during the day.
 At night they light them like a casino sign, but during the morning the water is green and quietly relentless as it moves inexorably toward the horseshoe rim.
 It is possible at the Canadian falls to stand just behind the water as it is about to fall.
 That is a thrilling moment just before gravity explodes upon the water--the deluge and the transformation.

 Since the last posting, I finished Book 3 and have almost completed a revision of Book 4 (of 10 sections) of a futuristic epic, a sweeping saga of America to come.
 I have been enjoying this work.
 It is rewarding to see that there is no time sensitivity to narratives of the future, because time and human behavior are cyclical.
 When I was in school, teachers claimed and I believed that those who did not learn from history were doomed to repeat it.
 I no longer believe that we can improve on the present by learning from the past, because we are forced to engage with our lives now, not a thousand years ago.
 The basic matrix of life remains constant but the circumstances and challenges are so different in their details, that we cannot decode them fast enough to match them with the problems our ancestors faced.